aiven/devportal/docs/products/flink/concepts/flink-features.rst

 Interactive queries
 -------------------
-The interactive query feature in Aiven for Apache Flink grants the ability to preview the data of a Flink table or job without outputting the rows to a sink table like Apache Kafka®.
+The :doc:`interactive query <../concepts/supported-syntax-sql-editor>` feature in Aiven for Apache Flink grants the ability to preview the data of a Flink table or job without outputting the rows to a sink table like Apache Kafka®.
 This can be useful for testing and debugging purposes, as it allows you to examine the data being processed by your :doc:`Flink application <../concepts/flink-applications>`.

 Built-in data flow integration with Aiven for Apache Kafka®
 -----------------------------------------------------------